diffix/reference/docs/misc.md

 Case 1:

 - A can't be used in an attack because it would change the NLE C1 rows.
-Be can't be used in an attack because it would change C1 or C2 rows (probably both).
+B can't be used in an attack because it would change C1 or C2 rows (probably both).
 C can't be used in an attack because it would change the NLE C5 rows.

 Case 2: